- Do greyhounds make good pets?

-For an average sized greyhound, it is recommended to feed a good quality dry food twice daily according to the manufacturers’ recommendations and then adjusted as required to maintain an ideal body condition.
-This is usually about one to two cups of biscuits.
+For an average sized greyhound, it is recommended to feed a good quality dry food twice daily (1.5-2 cups) and then adjusted as required to maintain an ideal body condition.
 For variety and interest you can combine this with fresh meat (250-300g morning and night), tinned sardines, vegetables, pasta rice and eggs but try not to mix up their diet too much.
 If you intend to feed a dry-food only diet, please ensure it is labelled as ‘complete’ to ensure your greyhound is getting a balanced intake of all necessary dietary requirements.
 More in-depth feeding suggestions can be found in our re-homing manual which will come with your greyhound.

 - Are greyhounds good watch dogs?

 Although your new friend may watch everything, he/she will most likely not make a good guard dog as they are not generally protective over property and would more likely want to become friends with an intruder.
 The size of a greyhound alone may be quite intimidating to intruders.